 This will be recorded as a late arrival.

-The child’s name, class and time of arrival will be recorded by the member of staff on the soft start door and the number of minutes late will be recorded by the office.
+The child’s name, class and time of arrival including the number of minutes late will be recorded by the office.

 This will be recorded as an absence.

-If a child arrives after 9:00am the soft start doors are closed so you will need to use the main entrance where they will be registered by the office.
+If a child arrives after 8:55am the playground gates are closed so you will need to use the main entrance where they will be registered by the office.

 ADDRESSING PUNCTUALITY CONCERNS